Code-Institute-Submissions/Pavithra-Veeramani-life_style_JanResub/README.md

 Cancel Button | Clicking the button redirects to the products page. | Pass |

-#### Shopping Bag Page
+#### Shopping cart Page

 Element | Expected Outcome | Pass/Fail |
 --- | --- | --- |
 Decrease Quantity Button | Decreases the quantity on the input form. | Pass |
 Increase Quantity Button | Increases the quantity on the input form. | Pass |
-Update Link | Clicking the link update the product quantity on the shopping bag. | Pass Delete Link | Clicking the link removed the product from the shopping bag. | Pass Keep Shopping Button | Clicking the button redirects to the products page. | Pass |
+Update Link | Clicking the link update the product quantity on the shopping cart. | Pass Delete Link | Clicking the link removed the product from the shopping cart. | Pass Keep Shopping Button | Clicking the button redirects to the products page. | Pass |
 Secure Checkout Button | Clicking the button redirects to the checkout page. | Pass |